wettergrund/OpenAiFetcher/README.md

 # OpenAi Fetcher

-Class library to make incorporate OpenAI in your .NET application.
+Class library to incorporate OpenAI in your .NET application.

 ## Use